chenxiaoya1990/generate-bar-code/README.md

 ## Description
 This project is a barcode generator that allows users to generate barcodes and store them in Redis with an expiration time.
-It uses the Code 128 barcode format and provides a simple RESTful API to interact with the barcode generation and status update.
+It uses the Code 128 barcode format and provides a simple RESTful API to interact with barcode generation and status updates.

-### Dependencies

-* com.google.zxing

 ### Features
-* Generate a new barcode for a given user ID and store it in Redis and the barcode will be expired after 7min or after being used.
+* Generate a new barcode for a given user ID and store it in Redis.
+The barcode will be automatically expired after 7 minutes or after being used.
-* Retrieve the barcode image associated with a user ID in Base64 format.
+* Retrieve the barcode.
 * Update the status of a barcode to "used" based on the provided barcode value.
 Expired barcodes will also be set to "used".
 * Check if a barcode associated with a user ID is still valid (not expired).

 ### Technologies Used
 * Java Spring Boot for the backend application.
 * Redis for storing and managing barcode data.
-* Google ZXing library for generating Code 128 barcodes.

 ## Getting Started
 To use this barcode generator, follow these steps: